oslo-pm/oslo-pm.github.io/_posts/2021-01-06-brian-d-foy-looking-forward-to-perl-7.md

 * Join us and sign up at [Meetup]({{page.event_url}})

-[This meeting has been postponed from October due to brian having been summoned to fight fires in the US North-West, and from December due to stricter Covid-19 rules in Oslo.
+[This meeting was initially postponed due to brian being summoned to fight forest fires in the US North-West, and later due to stricter Covid-19 rules in Oslo.
 We apologize for this inconvenience]

 ## How may we prepare for Perl 7?